doduy291/coding-tips/unity/remote-config/README.md

 ### Packages (Optional)

 I use [NewtonSoft](https://github.com/applejag/Newtonsoft.Json-for-Unity) to convert string to Json type.
-It can replace with other ways
+It can be used by alternative ways.